 Curious Revolutionaries: The Peales of Philadelphia

 The Peales were an extraordinary, and extraordinarily curious, early American family.
 They were patriots, artists, entrepreneurs, naturalists, and tinkerers.

-Peale’s museum educated Americans through scientifically classified displays.
-To entertain and turn a profit, Peale mounted the world’s first mastodon, experimented with new technologies, and sold silhouette souvenirs.
+As a “School of Nature,” Peale’s museum educated Americans through cleanly arranged and classified displays.
+To entertain and turn a profit, Peale’s museum exhibited a menagerie of wild animals and mounted the world’s first “great incognitum” (mastodon).
+Peale also experimented with new technologies and sold silhouette souvenirs.